CLUB HISTORY/2024/25 PEN PICS/CLUB HONOURS

 By the 2009-10 season, Mick Woodward had stepped down as Chairman, though still owned most of the shares.
 Former West Ham midfielder John Moncur became the new Chairman, joined by his friend and local businessman, Andy Swallow, who became vice-chairman.
 Woodward started the season as CEO, but ended his involvement in the club by November.
 Andy Swallow stepped in to keep the club running.
 By the end of the campaign, the club finished bottom.
 Faced with a substantial rent increase, the club vacated its home ground of the Recreation Ground after 104 years.
 Rather than dropping to the Conference South, the club sought to drop a further division to the Isthmian Premier Division.
 Being Grays Athletic though, nothing is ever smooth!
 When the league allocations were revealed, Grays were initially placed in the Essex Senior League.
 After an appeal to the FA held at Wembley Stadium, the Blues eventually were placed in the Isthmian North Division, a drop of three levels.

 Since then, the club has led a nomadic existence, sharing first at East Thurrock United’s, Rookery View Ground (2010-2012).
 For a season the club held the lease at the former Ford United stadium at Rush Green, which was owned by West Ham, but this deal ended in acrimony after a single season.
 Somewhat against the odds, the club won the Isthmian League North Division and promotion back to the Premier Division in 2013.
 For the last ten seasons, Aveley F.C. hosted the club's matches.
 Firstly, at their old Millfield ground, then at their new Parkview Stadium.
-Since 2016 the club has been supporter owned, after Andy Swallow agreed to end his interest in the club and pass them to the fans to run the club.
-For the past seven seasons, long-time Grays supporter, Steve Skinner has been Chairman, with another long-standing supporter, Glyn Jarvis being vice-chairman.
-Last season under former captain Lewis Dark, Grays reached the Isthmian North Division play-off semi-final and were runners-up in the Essex Thameside Trophy.
+Since 2016 the club has been supporter-owned after Andy Swallow agreed to end his interest in the club and pass them to the fans to run the club.
+For the past seven seasons, long-time Grays supporter, Steve Skinner has been Chairman, with another long-standing supporter, Glyn Jarvis being vice-chairman. in 2022-23, under former captain Lewis Dark, Grays reached the Isthmian North Division play-off semi-final and were runners-up in the Essex Thameside Trophy.